-Sarah (not her real name) had just received a kick-in-the-gut career wake up call – the kind we all pray never happens.
+Sarah (not her real name) had just received a kick-in-the-gut career wake up call—the kind we all pray never happens.
 She had 60-days to find something new.
 Perhaps it was her fault, perhaps not.
 These situations are prickly.
 The grapevine was buzzing with rumors when what she needed was connections.
 But had she done the right networking?

 Not wanting to discourage, I tried another angle.
 “What professional contacts do you have outside the company?”